 Surviving is Becoming

-Emerson (who has many other phrases hinting at the expansion of life beyond man) makes theis point eloquently in his essay Self-Reliance:
+Emerson (who has many other phrases hinting at the expansion of life beyond man) makes this point eloquently:

 Power does cease in the instant of repose.